Common Bottlenose Dolphin

 One of the main threats to bottlenose dolphins is getting caught in fishing gear.
 Dolphins can become entangled or captured in commercial fishing gear such as gillnets, seines, trawls, trap pots, and longlines.

-In addition to interactions with commercial fisheries, dolphins may also encounter rod-and-reel gear used by recreational anglers or for-hire fishing vessels (such as charter boats and headboats).
-This problem is increasing, especially in the southeast United States and is largely the result of dolphins taking the bait and the catch directly from fishing gear, eating discarded fish, or being fed fish (illegally) by humans causing them to associate anglers with food.
-These interactions can cause dolphins to be injured or killed by entanglement in or ingestion of the gear.
-In addition, fishermen sometimes become frustrated when dolphins take their catch, and can retaliate with violence towards dolphins.
+In addition to interactions with commercial fisheries, dolphins may become entangled in or ingest rod-and-reel gear used by recreational anglers or for-hire fishing vessels, such as charter boats and headboats, which can lead to serious injury or mortality.
+This problem is increasing, especially in the southeast United States and is largely the result of dolphins taking the bait and the catch directly from fishing gear, eating discarded fish, or being fed fish (illegally) by humans, causing them to associate anglers with food.
+In addition, fishermen sometimes become frustrated when dolphins take their catch and can retaliate with violence towards dolphins.

 Habitat Destruction and Degradation

 Common bottlenose dolphins living near shore are also susceptible to habitat destruction and degradation by contaminants and oil spills.
-For example, dolphins living in areas with high levels of PCBs were shown to have impacts to their immune systems.
+For example, in areas with high levels of polychlorinated biphenyls (PCBs) dolphin immune systems can be negatively affected.
 Dolphins in areas affected by the 2010 Deepwater Horizon oil spill were found to have compromised immune systems and decreased reproductive success (PDF, 685 pages).
-In addition to chemical contamination, physical habitat degradation due to shoreline development and increased boat traffic is also of concern.
+In addition to chemical contamination, physical habitat alteration due to shoreline development and infrastructure projects, freshwater diversions, and increased boat traffic is also of concern.

 Biotoxins

-Several common bottlenose dolphin die-offs have occurred in recent years, linked to harmful algal blooms such as red tide.
+Several common bottlenose unusual mortality events (UMEs) have occurred in recent years, linked to harmful algal blooms (HABs), such as red tide.
 Several HABs (or several HAB-related die-offs) have been confirmed along the coast of Florida and others were suspected elsewhere in the Gulf of Mexico.
 Dolphins can be exposed to HAB toxins through the air or by eating contaminated prey.
 Biotoxin exposure can lead to both acute and more chronic health issues for dolphins.

 Illegal Harassment and Feeding Activities

 Bottlenose dolphins are easy to view in the wild, but this also puts them at increased risk of human-related injuries and death.
-Feeding and attempting to feed dolphins is harmful and illegal because it changes their natural behaviors and reduces their wariness of people and vessels.
-They learn to associate humans with an easy meal and change their natural hunting practices by begging for handouts and taking bait/catch directly off fishing gear.
-Dolphins also teach these unnatural and risky feeding strategies to their calves and other dolphins.
+Feeding and attempting to feed dolphins is not only illegal under the implementing regulations of the MMPA but is harmful because it changes their behaviors and reduces their wariness of people and vessels.
+They learn to associate humans with food and change their natural hunting practices by begging for handouts and taking bait/catch directly off fishing gear.
+Dolphins, including calves, also learn these unnatural and risky feeding strategies from each other.
 Dolphins are then more vulnerable to vessel strikes and to fishing gear entanglements and ingestion.
-They also may fall victim to extreme retaliatory acts (such as shooting) by frustrated boaters and fishermen.
+They also may fall victim to extreme retaliatory acts, such as shooting, by frustrated boaters and fishermen.

 Dolphins may also be disturbed or harassed by the presence of humans and watercraft.
-Harassment is illegal and occurs when any act of pursuit, torment, or annoyance has the potential to injure the animal or disrupt its s behaviors.
+Harassment is illegal under the MMPA and occurs when “any act of pursuit, torment, or annoyance has the potential to injure the animal or disrupt its behaviors."
+The implementing regulations of the MMPA further prohibit “the negligent or intentional operation of an aircraft or vessel, or the doing of any other negligent act which results in disturbing or molesting a marine mammal.”
 Any human-caused change to a dolphin’s behavior may constitute disturbance or harassment.
 Certain critical survival behaviors are particularly vulnerable, and disturbance may lead to injuries or death.
-Long-term negative impacts include compromised health, reduced reproductive success, and displacement from, or avoidance of, important habitats.
+Long-term negative effects may include compromised health, reduced reproductive success, and displacement from or avoidance of important habitats.

 Scientific Classification